Dear Obstetrician-Gynecologist, Family Practitioner or Midwife,

 Mother and Fed is Best Advocate

 Note: We are offering U.S. health care providers printed business cards, postcards and brochures sent by mail for free while supplies last.
 You may opt to donate the shipping and printing costs or any amount to help support the educational outreach efforts of the Fed is Best Foundation.
+We are also offering this printed material all over the world at the cost of printing and shipping through VistaPrint, an international shipping company.
 You may also choose to print out your own promotional material for your patients by clicking on the downloadable material below.
 Please contact us at firstname.lastname@example.org.
 Thank you so much for your support.

-If You would like to help up reach your local OBstetrician-Gynecologist, Family Practitioner or General Practitioner, Please Print Out this Letter and Send it to them:Letter to Obstetrics Providers
+If You would like to help us reach your local OBstetrician-Gynecologist, Family Practitioner or General Practitioner, Please Print Out this Letter and Send it to them:Letter to Obstetrics Providers

 Please download the full health provider packet to see the educational material offered to mothers through fedisbest.org